Upper limits on persistent gravitational waves using folded data and the full covariance matrix from Advanced LIGO$'$s first two observing runs: Noise covariance matrix and significance

 where $A_1$ and $A_3$ are normalization constants.

-The clean map $\bm{\hat{\mathcal{P}}}$ and the corresponding covariance matrix can also be used to calculate the p\mbox{-value}.
-Given the covariance matrix $\mathbf{C}$ of both the SVD-regularized and Norm-regularized clean map are non-invertible, we assume that $\mathbf{C}^{-1}=\mathbf{\Gamma'}$ (with this assumption, standard deviation of clean map is overestimated and hence the estimated p\mbox{-value} is expected to be biased).
-Now the corresponding likelihood functions can be written as
+The clean map $\bm{\hat{\mathcal{P}}}$ and the corresponding covariance matrix can also be used to calculate the $p$-value.
+Given the covariance matrix $\mathbf{C}$ of both the SVD-regularized and norm-regularized clean map are noninvertible, we assume that $\mathbf{C}^{-1}=\mathbf{\Gamma'}$ (with this assumption, standard deviation of clean map is overestimated and hence the estimated $p$-value is expected to be biased).
+Now the corresponding log-likelihood functions can be written as

-where, $A_2$ and $A_4$ are normalization constants.
+where $A_2$ and $A_4$ are normalization constants.

-Here we are interested in defining the significance of the maximum SNR pixel.
+Here we are interested in defining the significance of the maximum SNR pixel, because if the maximum SNR pixel is not significant enough to host a potential signal, any smaller SNR pixel will obviously not have enough significance.
 The correlation between the pixels affects the observed statistic (and the significance) of individual pixels.
 Hence, defining the significance demands the calculation of the conditional probability of the observed value of $X_{M}$ or $\hat{\mathcal{P}}_M$, given other elements of $\mathbf{X}$ or $\bm{\hat{\mathcal{P}}}$.
 Now the $p$-value can be written as

-Following the above equation, we can also rewrite the $p$-value calculation using the clean map estimator for its maximum SNR pixel.
+Following the above equation, we can also rewrite the $p$-value calculation using the clean-map estimator for its maximum SNR pixel.